sqlparser/sqlflow_public/install_sqlflow.md

 The frontend and backend can be installed on the same server, or they can be installed on two different servers seperately.

 ### Prerequisites
-- A linux server with at least 8GB memory.
+- A linux server with at least 8GB memory (ubuntu 20.04 is recommended).
 - Java 8
 - Nginx web server.
 - Port needs to be opened.
 (80, 8761,8081,8083)